DeveloperCielo/Checkout-Cielo/source/english.md

 1. Cielo API returns the CheckoutURL, which should be used by the store to redirect the client to safety payment environment of Cielo (Cielo Checkout page)
 2. The store redirects the client to the URL returned by Cielo
 3. The cardholder enters the payment details and completes the purchase
-4. The Cielo Checkout redirects the client to the Return URL chosen by the store, set in [Backoffice Checkout Cielo](https://developercielo.github.io/Checkout-Backoffice/) this solution
+4. The Cielo Checkout redirects the client to the Return URL chosen by the store, set in [Backoffice Checkout Cielo](https://developercielo.github.io/Checkout-Backoffice/) this solution, or the Return URL, set through integration via API.
 5. The store notifies the customer that the process has been completed and that it will receive more information about the purchase and payment by e-mail.
 6. The Cielo Checkout sends a notification POST to the Notification URL, set in Backoffice
 7. The store process the purchase order using the data from notification POST and, if the transaction is authorized, the order is freed.